Rani, Rajasthan: Geography

-Rani Station is a Tehsil in Pali District of Rajasthan State, India.
+Rani Station is a Tehsil in the Pali District of Rajasthan State, India.
 Rani Station Tehsil Headquarters is Rani Station town.
 It belongs to Jodhpur Division.
 It is located 55 km to the south of District headquarters Pali.
 356 km from State capital Jaipur to the east.

 Rani Station Tehsil is bounded by Bali Tehsil to the south, Desuri Tehsil to the east, Sumerpur Tehsil to the west.
 Falna, Bali, Sadri, Sumerpur are the nearby cities to Rani Station.